sebswit/password-generator/README.md

-# Module 5 Challenge: Password Generator
+# About Me
+My name is Sebastian Switakowski and I'm learning to become a front-end developer.
+I'm at the beginning of my journey, currently learning the basics of JavaScript.

 ## Overview

-This week’s challenge requires you to create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

-The password can include special characters.
-If you’re unfamiliar with these, see this [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).
+This challenge was creating an application to generate random passwords based on user criteria.
+This application runs in a browser.
+Passwords can include small and big letters, numbers, and special characters.

+Firstly I’ve created a function for the password options a user provides.
+I’ve decided to use “prompt” for password length only and “confirm” for the rest of the options.
+For “prompt” I’ve used a logical comparison to alert the wrong password length.
+For “confirm” options I’ve used the same method to alert if no character type is selected.
+All selections are returned as objects.
+To get random elements from the array I’ve created a new array and used “Math.random” method.
+Finally created a pool of characters based on user experience and used concatenation then used a loop to return the password.

 ## Instructions